tiendu/tiendu.github.io/_posts/2026-03-06-sed-gawk-guide-eng.md

 Because sed processes a stream rather than a full dataset, it is:

 - fast
 - memory efficient
 - ideal inside pipelines

 ---

 ## The Two sed Buffers

-Many confusing sed one-liners become much easier once the two internal buffers are understood:
+Many confusing sed one-liners become easier once the two internal buffers are understood.

 - Pattern Space
 - Hold Space

 ---